 All students in the Biomedical Sciences (BMD) Program will be assigned an academic advisor.
 The advisor will serve as a consultant to the student and conduct academic progress reviews.
 The student should plan to meet with the advisor at least once during each semester.
-If a student has a problem
+If a student has a problem directly relating to an individual course, it is recommended that the student meet with the instructor of the course.

 Mentoring, Peer Mentoring, and Tutoring are all highly recommended for BMD students to utilize.
-The Biomedical Sciences Program peer mentors and tutors will consist of BMD upper level students.
-Students can contact peer mentors and tutors through the BMD academic advisor.
+The Biomedical Sciences Program peer mentors and tutors will consist of BMD upper-level students.
+Students can contact peer mentors and tutors through the BMD academic advisors.